bitovi/academy/src/react-native/11-navigation/navigation.md

 In this section, you will:

-- Understand why routing is important
+- Understand why navigation is important
 - Be introduced to deep linking
-- Learn about stack-based routing
+- Learn about stack-based navigation
 - Understand the navigation lifecycle
 - Implement a bottom tab navigation pattern
 - Learn about the difference between stack and native stack navigation